January 2019 Edition

 The Forrester Report: The 2019 picture for European DTH satellite broadcasting — two financial views, By Chris Forrester, Senior Contributing Columnist

 In his first column of 2019, Chris examines the end of year guidance for Europe’s two satellite giants — SES and Eutelsat — and the impact of a potentially positive C-band frequency reallocation decision by the FCC that is expected in June.

-From Asset Management to Asset Intelligence... in Oil & Gas, By Paul Scardino, Senior Vice President, Sales and Marketing, Globecomm, and Senior Contributor
+From Asset Management to Asset Intelligence... in Oil & Gas, By Paul Scardino, Senior Vice President, Sales and Marketing, Speedcast, and Senior Columnist

 After a robust 2017, the oil and gas (O&G) market has entered a period of turmoil.
 According to Deloitte’s John England, writing in a recent Wall Street Journal article, the U.S. has come into its own as an energy producer and the nation’s shale cost reductions have been dramatic as well as sustainable.